 Tired of applying and never hearing back?
-Use these resume tips to ensure your application makes it past the electronic gatekeepers.
-[TWEET]
+These resume tips will ensure your application makes it past the gatekeepers.

 Sound familiar?
 You’re not alone.

 As a career coach, I often hear from job seekers who are frustrated by the lack of response from employers.
 What many of them don’t realize, however, is that often times, the hiring manager never received their job application.